-Their disinclination to grapple with it has less to do with the victims than the gunman.
-The key factor isn't that they're Sikhs; it's that the apparent homegrown terrorist -- a term virtually no one would object to had a murderous Muslim burst into the Sikh temple -- was perpetrated by a white guy.
+These observations may well explain the comparatively scant press coverage that the Oak Creek attack has received.
+There is, however, another factor that explains the reticence of Americans to focus on the massacre at the Sikh temple.
+It has less to do with the victims than the gunman.
+The key factor isn't that they're Sikhs; it's that the homegrown terrorism–a term no one would object to had a murderous Muslim burst into the Sikh temple–was perpetrated by a white man.

-Attacks like his are disconcerting to some white Americans for a seldom acknowledged reason.
-Since 9/11, many Americans have conflated terrorism with Muslims; and having done so, they've tolerated or supported counterterrorism policies safe in the presumption that people unlike them would bear their brunt.
-(If Mayor Bloomberg and the NYPD sent officers beyond the boundaries of New York City to secretly spy on evangelical Christian students or Israeli students or students who own handguns the national backlash would be swift, brutal, and decisive.
-The revelation of secret spying on Muslim American students was mostly defended or ignored.)
+Attacks like his are disconcerting to Americans for a seldom acknowledged reason.
+Since 9/11, many have conflated terrorism with Muslims.
+Having done so, they've tolerated or supported counterterrorism policies safe in the presumption that people unlike them would bear their brunt.
+If Mayor Bloomberg and the NYPD sent officers beyond the boundaries of New York City to secretly spy on evangelical Christians or Israeli students or people who own handguns, the national backlash would be swift, brutal, and decisive.
+The revelation of secret spying on Muslim American students was mostly defended or ignored.

 What if white Americans were as likely as Muslims to be victimized by those policies?
-What if the sprawling national security bureaucracy we've created starts directing attention not just to Muslims and their schools and charities, but to right-wing militias and left-wing environmental groups (or folks falsely accused of being in those groups because they seem like the sort who would be)?
+What if the national security bureaucracy starts directing attention not just at Muslims and their schools and charities, but at right-wing militias and left-wing environmental groups (or folks falsely accused of being members because they seem like the sort who would be)?
 There are already dossiers on non-Muslim extremist groups.
-In a post-9/11 world, Islamic terrorism has nevertheless been the overwhelming priority for law enforcement, and insofar as innocents have suffered, Muslims have been affected far more than any other identifiable group, because the bulk of the paradigm shift in law enforcement hasn't spread beyond them.
+In a post-9/11 world, Islamic terrorism has nevertheless been the overwhelming priority, and insofar as innocents have suffered, Muslims have been affected far more than any other identifiable group, because the ongoing paradigm shift in law enforcement mostly hasn't spread beyond them.

-Would that still be true if the next terrorist attack on American soil looks like Oklahoma City?
-How would President Obama or President Romney wield their unprecedented executive power in the aftermath of such an attack?
-Who would find that they'd been put on no fly lists?
-Whose cell phone conversations and email exchanges would be monitored without their ever knowing about it?
+Will that remain true if the next terrorist attack looks like Oklahoma City?
+How would President Obama or President Romney wield executive power in the aftermath of such an attack?
+Who would be put on no fly lists?
+Whose cell phone conversations and email exchanges would be monitored without their ever knowing?